9A.5.1 Trends in the prevalence of smoking

 9A.5.2 Contribution of smoking to health outcomes and social inequality

-Epidemiological studies confirm that people who have been in prison experience higher rates of smoking-related illness, including various forms of cancer,7-10 hypertension,8 liver disease,7 asthma,8 and cardiovascular disease,11 further exacerbating their already increased levels of mortality and morbidity when compared to the general population.12-14 A study of over 85,000 people released from New South Wales prisons between 1988 and 2002 found a significantly higher rate of death from smoking-related cancers compared to the general community.9 Similarly, a study conducted in all state prisons in the US in 2014 found significantly higher age-adjusted smoking attributable mortality and potential life years lost as a result of tobacco smoking when compared to the non-incarcerated population.11
+Epidemiological studies confirm that people who have been in prison experience higher levels of smoking-related illness, including various forms of cancer,7-10 hypertension,8 liver disease,7 asthma,8 and cardiovascular disease,11 further exacerbating their already increased levels of mortality and morbidity when compared to the general population.12-14 A study of over 85,000 people released from New South Wales prisons between 1988 and 2002 found significantly higher numbers of death from smoking-related cancers compared to the general community.9 Similarly, a study conducted in all state prisons in the US in 2014 found significantly higher age-adjusted smoking attributable mortality and potential life years lost as a result of tobacco smoking when compared to the non-incarcerated population.11

 9A.5.3 Explanations for higher smoking prevalence